vitalif/vitastor/docs/config/network.en.md

 is received without an additional copy.
 You can try to play with this parameter and see how it affects random iops and linear bandwidth if you want.

+## rxbounce

+- Type: boolean
+- Default: false
+- Can be changed online: yes

+Receive all TCP data into an intermediate buffer before copying to the actual destination.
+Enabling this option is required for Windows guests if you use TCP and [security.en.md#proto_checksums](proto_checksums) because Windows uses a shared system-wide 'dummy page' to skip unneeded blocks during reads and breaks checksum verification with it when data copy is avoided. rxbounce is only needed when you use TCP and don't use transport encryption (AES-GCM); it's not required with RDMA or with GCM encryption because both always copy data anyway (yes, RDMA isn't actually zerocopy in Vitastor).

 ## min_zerocopy_send_size